 10:00 am – 12:00 pm, 12:30 – 2:30 pm, 3:00 – 5:00 pm

-Saturdays, scout groups can only book earliest cruise time unless you have a group of 48 passengers (entire boat).
+Saturdays, scout groups can only book earliest cruise time unless you book a Private Charter

-– Rates include soda, snack, tax and gratuity.
+- Rates include soda, tax and gratuity.
 Click here for more information on Group Sails

 We sail rain or shine.
 There are no refunds or exchanges unless the captain cancels the cruise due to unsafe conditions.